OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 * if sensitive information is protected through encryption before sending it to the cloud.

 **Auto Backup**
-When setting the attribute `android:allowBackup` to true in the manifest file, auto backup is enabled.
+Auto Backup is configured through the boolean attribute `android:allowBackup` within the application's manifest file.
+If not explicitly set, applications targeting Android 6.0 (API Level 23) or higher enable Auto Backup by default.
 The attribute `android:fullBackupOnly` can also be used to activate auto backup when implementing a backup agent, but this is only available from Android 6.0 onwards.
 Other Android versions will be using key/value backup instead.

 ```xml
 android:fullBackupOnly